ifrommer/HAIL-and-related/README.md

 ### next up
 - Move Ring videos (prob from Son. laptop) to roboflow for labelling
   -   find ones that have a variety of people and cars
-- label some ring videos with people and car names
+- label some ring videos with people and car names - try running Yolo on the first to see if it can do the labeling for you
 - retrain
 - test